 - For Pipes: ASTM A335 Gr P1, P5, P11, P9

 - For Wrought Fittings: ASTM A234 Gr.WP5, WP9, WP11

 - For Forged Fittings: ASTM A182 F5, F9, F11 etc.

-These P5, WP5, and F5 are having similar chemistry so that they can weld together.
+This P5, WP5, and F5 have similar chemistry, so they can weld together.